Jarongo254/ACN/README.md

 - Results in a dendogram(can be cut at any given height or distance)
 - is applicable to any objects and distance measures which do not have to be metric
 - Dissimilarity scores between merged clusters increases during agglomeration
+- Each step is committing and is also computationally expensive(repeated distance calculation)

 Pseudocode:
 ```text